amueller69/Law-School-Notes/Fall-2018/Contracts/13-Expectation_Damages.md

   * Reselling goods to avoid loss where other goods in inventory could have been sold instead results in loss of volume of business
   * "If he would have entered into both transactions but for the breach, he has “lost volume” and a second transaction is not a substitute for the first."
   * This obviously doesn't account for fixed costs (contribution margin is a better term here than "profit") nor does it apply where what is being sold has limited capacity (e.g. personal services)

+### Rules - Mitigation

-* R2d § 350 - Avoidability as a Limitation on Damages
+* **R2d § 350 - Avoidability as a Limitation on Damages**
   * Injured party can’t recover for loss that it could have avoided w/out undue risk, burden, or humiliation - must make reasonable efforts to avoid loss
     * Can recover where reasonable efforts were unsuccessful
     * Lost Volume Seller principle recognized in the comments
-* UCC
-  * § 2-708.
-Sellers Damages for Non-Acceptance or Repudiation
+* **UCC § 2-708 - Sellers Damages for Non-Acceptance or Repudiation**
   * You get incidental damages for costs reasonably incurred minus any credit you got for proceeds of resale (with exception of lost volume sellers)
-  * § 2-715: Buyer’s Damages
+* **UCC § 2-715 - Buyer’s Damages**
   * Consequential: any loss which could not be reasonably prevented by cover or otherwise
   * Imposes good faith requirement
-* CISG Article 77
+* **CISG Article 77**
   * Non-breaching party has a duty to mitigate the loss, including loss of profit.
 Breacher may claim reduction in damages in the amount of loss that should have been mitigated but there was failure to do so

 ### *Rockingham v.
 Luten Bridge Co.*